John Maynard Harlan

-John Maynard Harlan was an American lawyer and politician who served as a member of the Chicago City Council.
+John Maynard Harlan (1864–1934) was an American lawyer and politician who served as a member of the Chicago City Council.
 Harlan, multiple times, ran for the mayoralty of Chicago.

-He was the son and father of United States Supreme Court associate justices (the elder and the younger John Marshall Harlans, respectively).
+He was the son of U.S. Supreme Court Justice John Marshall Harlan, and the father of Justice John Marshall Harlan II.

 Early life and family

-Harlan was born December 12, 1864 in Frankfort, Kentucky.
+Harlan was born December 12, 1864, in Frankfort, Kentucky.
 He was the youngest son of John Marshall Harlan (who would serve as an associate justice of the United States Supreme Court from 1877 through 1911) and Malvina Shanklin Harlan.

 Historically, Harlan's family had been politically active.
 His forebear George Harlan served as one of provincial governors of the lower three counties of the Province of Pennsylvania during the seventeenth century (these counties would later form the state of Delaware; his grandfather James Harlan was a congressman during the 1830s.

 Harlan's brother James S. Harlan was attorney general of Puerto Rico and then chairman of the Interstate Commerce Commission.

 At the age of fifteen, Harlan began attending Princeton University.
 He graduated in 1884, after four years of study.
 He spent the subsequent two years completing postgraduate studies at Columbia University and the University of Berlin.
 He also graduated from George Washington University Law School.

 Career

 Harlan first worked for his father as a law clerk.

-Harlan then moved to Chicago, Illinois in 1888 to practice law.
+Harlan then moved to Chicago, Illinois, in 1888 to practice law.
 Harlan became a prominent lawyer in Chicago, working at the firm Harlan and Harlan.

 While, in his early political career, Harlan had established himself as an opponent of the city's traction interests, he would ultimately represent them after financial strains took a toll on his legal firm, and after he had mellowed his political stance towards these interests and other lucrative clients.

 After a long career in Chicago, in either 1911 or 1912, he and his family moved from Chicago to Washington, D.C.
 In 1924, he moved to New York City.

 While Harlan had achieved prominence and had become well-connected, he lacked much financial success, and would ultimately die in poverty.